QASymphony/appium-samples/README.md

 Install below components in order for the sample to work

-For iOS:
+For iOS (MacOS only)
 - Xcode 11.0 or later must be installed in the same machine with Automation Host
 - iOS Platform version: 13.0.
 Device name: iPhone 11 Pro Max.
 You can view and change these capabilties in the [helpers.py](https://github.com/QASymphony/appium-samples/blob/master/python/test/helpers.py) (look for the IOS_BASE_CAPS) to fit your test environment
-For Android:
+For Android (MacOS or Windows)
 - Java 8 (or later) and Android Studio 3.5.0 or later must be installed in the same machine with Automation Host
-- Android Platform version: 10.0.
+- Android platform version: 10.0+.
 Device name: Pixel 3 API 29.
 You can view and change these capabilties in the helpers.py (look for the ANDROID_BASE_CAPS) to fit your test environment
-Common:
+Other Pre-requisites Components:
 - [qTest Automation Host 2.3.2 or later](https://support.qasymphony.com/hc/en-us/articles/115005243923-Download-qTest-Automation-Host)
 - [Appium 1.15.0](https://github.com/appium/appium/releases/tag/v1.15.0) must be installed in the same machine with Automation Host
 - [Python 3.7.4](https://www.python.org/downloads/release/python-374/) needs to be installed in the same machine with Automation Host.
 It is highly recommended to install [pyenv](https://github.com/pyenv/pyenv) and use it to configure Python 3.7 to be the default Python program in your Mac machine